kekse1/count2/docs/guidelines.md

-I'm handling those ones via the [`logger`](kekse/logger.md) module, which will, one the one hand, write anything into log files, but is also going to create nice console outputs (if terminal is used).
+I'm handling those ones via the [`logger`](kekse/logger.md) module, which will, one the one hand, write anything into log files, but is also going to create nice outputs, both in console and browser.

 ## String security
 There are some functions available at `kekse/security.inc.php`.
 Also used to